-Laurelwood: Hillside living between Hillsdale and De Anza near 92, San Mateo’s version of Farm Hill Estates and the older parts of Ladera, but not quite in the same ballpark as Sharon Heights.
+Laurelwood: Hillside living between Hillsdale and De Anza near 92, San Mateo’s version of Redwood City’s Farm Hill Estates and the older parts of Ladera, but not quite in the same ballpark as Sharon Heights.
 Homes are generally spacious and comfortable, but the time span of development, about ten years, left at least three sub-markets, each with its own nuances.
 The top end is homes from the ‘70s, often two stories and well over 2000 sq.ft., with four or five bedrooms and three-car garage.
 They resemble top-end housing in nearby communities such as Belmont’s Hallmark neighborhood and the newer parts of the San Carlos hills, and were often built by the same builder, Whitecliff.
 Lots are at least 7000 to 8000 sq.ft. and often quarter acres.
 Next is a slightly older but still quite prosperous neighborhood dating from the mid-‘60s.
 Homes are slightly smaller, with more three-bedroom floorplans, but they still average a bit over 2000 sq.ft., with two-car garage and on lots of about 6000-7000 sq.ft.
 Finally, there’s the earliest section, built in the early 1960s, with still smaller homes of around 2000 sq.ft. that look a bit more tract-like, and three bedrooms predominate.
 There’s maybe a 10-15% variation in prices between the newest and oldest neighborhoods, with older homes selling for about what a better Willows home would go for and newer homes priced in the ballpark of midrange unincorporated Menlo Park (“the County”).
-Note that some of the less-expensive listings you'll see in this area are attached single-family homes, often called "duet" homes, a style that's never really caught on here.
+Note that some of the less-expensive listings you’ll see in this area are attached single-family homes, often called “duet” homes, a style that’s never really caught on here.

 Baywood Park/Enchanted Hills: More hillside living, north of 92 along Los Altos and Parrott.
 Housing stock ranges from mid-‘50s ranchers to surprisingly contemporary two-story homes built in the late ‘70s to newer, more conservative designs.
 Along Parrott lots are ample, often quarter acres, but get smaller (and often steeply sloped) as you go west.
 In the background are unspoiled hills.
 Convenient to 92, and from some neighborhoods you can see and hear it, but otherwise quiet and serene.
-Like Menlo Park's Ladera and Sharon Heights, there’s a sizeable (and recently renovated) shopping center nearby, so you’re not isolated.
+Like Menlo Park’s Ladera and Sharon Heights, there’s the sizeable (and recently renovated) Crystal Springs Shopping Center nearby, so you’re not isolated.
 Also has spacious townhomes.
-Located in the attendance areas of three of San Mateo's most popular schools, but check availability.
+Located in the attendance areas of three of San Mateo’s most popular schools, but check availability.
 Prices vary according to size and age, but older homes sell for about 35% less than older Sharon Heights and what unincorporated Menlo Park goes for.
 The newer stuff, often with four or five bedrooms and 2.5 or 3.5 baths, is quite a bit more expensive but still perhaps 10% less than even entry-level Sharon Heights.

 Highlands: Acres of Eichlers, set in rolling hills just west of San Mateo (the Highlands is unincorporated) near 92 and 280.
 The setting is incongruous for anyone expecting typical ‘50s suburbia, with unspoiled views of the nearby fish and game refuge.
 These 750 or so homes are what I call “mature Eichlers”, not the small, stripped-down early efforts but sizeable houses, often in the 1800 sq.ft. range, and with the amenities home-buyers were demanding by the late ‘50s.
 Lots are generously sized, usually at least 8000 sq.ft. and often a quarter-acre, and many homes are on cul-de-sacs.
 Eichler’s popular atrium model can be found here, and there’s even a recreation center.
 An out-of-the-way location when new made this project a tough sell, but access has improved greatly over the years and there’s a shopping center at the foot of the hill.
 The local school, Highlands (check with district for availability) is one of the better-scoring San Mateo schools.
 All this goodness makes the Highlands not particularly cheap by San Mateo standards, although selling at a slight discount to conventional ranchers of the same era.
 Eichler fans take note: the Highlands is a good 20% more affordable than its most comparable neighborhood, Greenmeadow in Palo Alto.
 There’s also a development of newer, conventional homes at the north end of the Highlands that sells for substantially more than the Eichlers.